Skip to main content

 Our Approach

-Enveritas provides you with the assurance that your products are free of deforestation.
-Our approach is calibrated to the EUDR criteria, and relies on genuinely high resolution satellite imagery (0.5m) combined with AI and extensive ground truthing.
+Enveritas provides assurance that your products are free of deforestation.
+Our approach is calibrated to EUDR criteria and relies on genuinely high-resolution satellite imagery (0.5 m), combined with AI and extensive ground truthing.

-Our approach dramatically reduces the false positive which plague many systems.
-Our field teams can further assess edge cases and disputes with rapid on-farm visits to gather supporting evidence.
+Our approach dramatically reduces the false positives that plague many systems.
+Our field teams can further assess edge cases and disputes through rapid on-farm visits to gather supporting evidence.

-We have created a user-friendly portal to allow users submit a list of geolocated production plots where the consignment product was grown in the form of GPS points (or polygons if the plot is larger than 4 hectares).
+We have created a user-friendly portal that allows users submit a list of geolocated production plots where the consignment product was grown, in the form of GPS points (or polygons if the plot is larger than 4 ha).

-1. We check your list for common errors such as duplicated or improperly formatted points and overlapping polygons to assure it can be assessed by and uploaded to the EU system.
+1. Enveritas checks your list for common errors, such as duplicated or improperly formatted points and overlapping polygons, to ensure it can be assessed by and uploaded to the EU system.

-3. If plots and non-compliant areas do not overlap, the list is declared deforestation-free per Enveritas' Deforestation Detection model and can be used to issue due diligence materials under our system.
+3. If plots and noncompliant areas do not overlap, the list is declared deforestation-free under Enveritas's deforestation detection model and can be used to issue due diligence materials through our system.

-We use 0.5 m resolution imagery because the EUDR guidelines require land use to be assessed (i.e., individual crop) and not just evidence of deforestation.
-10m imagery, freely available, permits the detection of large-scale deforestation, but is insufficiently granular to accurately assess crop type for EUDR purposes.
-30m (landsat) and 10m (Copernicus) imagery can be used to assess “green-ness” of an image, but if used alone for EUDR purposes lead to significant “False positives” will result.
-That is, coffee and cocoa farms that were not deforested are likely to be incorrectly identified as undertaking deforestation and being banned from European markets.
+We use 0.5 m-resolution imagery because the EUDR requires land use to be assessed (i.e., the specific crop being grown), not just evidence of deforestation.
+Freely available 10 m imagery permits the detection of large-scale deforestation but is insufficiently granular to accurately assess crop type for EUDR purposes.
+Imagery at 30 m (Landsat) and 10 m (Copernicus) resolution can be used to assess the “green-ness” of an image, but if used alone for EUDR purposes, it is likely to generate significant false positives.
+That is, coffee and cocoa farms that were not deforested may be incorrectly identified as having undertaken deforestation and excluded from European markets.

 Satellite imagery of Dak Nong coffee growing region.

-Enveritas crop detection model output downsampled to 2.5m to provide compatibility with land use map.
-White box depicts the location of the farm in the previous images.
+Enveritas crop detection model output downsampled to 2.5 m to provide compatibility with land use map.
+The white box depicts the location of the farm in the previous images.
 Enveritas

 This image shows satellite imagery of forest and a tree crop.
 Publicly available satellite imagery lacks enough information to detect crops with confidence.

-This slightly higher-resolution imagery found in other models is inadequate to distinguish crops from forest and leads to many false positives, which could exclude large groups of farmers from the European market.
+This slightly higher-resolution imagery used in other models is inadequate to distinguish crops from forest and leads to many false positives, which could exclude large groups of farmers from the European market.

-Satellite imagery used by Enveritas is 3,600 times more information-dense than the satellite data of competitors.
-Anything less is incapable of confidently detecting crop types.
+The satellite imagery used by Enveritas is 3,600 times more information-dense than the satellite data used by many competing systems.
+Anything less is insufficient to confidently detect crop types.

 The Enveritas Model